 While the law didn’t prohibit the growing of hemp, it did turn over the regulation of licensing hemp production to the Department of Revenue and added a $100 transfer tax on sales that basically wiped out domestic farming of hemp.

-In 2014, President Obama signed into law the Agricultural Act of 2014.
-Section 7606 of the act, Legitimacy of Industrial Hemp Research, defines industrial hemp as distinct from marijuana.
-This authorizes institutions of higher education or state department’s of agriculture in states that legalized hemp cultivation to regulate and conduct research and pilot programs.
-Since then, many states have adopted industrial production laws or begun researching this amazing plant to delve deep into the benefits of hemp CBD.
+In 2014, President Barack Obama signed into law the Agricultural Act of 2014.
+Section 7606 of the act, Legitimacy of Industrial Hemp Research, defined industrial hemp as distinct from marijuana.
+It authorized institutions of higher education or state departments of agriculture in states that legalized hemp cultivation to regulate and conduct research and pilot programs.
+Quickly, many states adopted industrial production laws or begun researching this amazing plant to delve deep into the benefits of hemp CBD.

 Then, the passage of the 2018 Farm Bill that was signed by President Donald Trump officially removed hemp from the Controlled Substances Act altogether, opening the door for domestic production and clarifying the legality of all hemp and hemp-derived products, including CBD oil.